Big Day, Big Opportunities!

 - Ft.
 Lauderdale Executive Airport

-Civil engineering internships for juniors and seniors may involve engineering calculation, cost estimation, knowledge of applicable codes, landscape planning, subdivision design, drainage planning, highway design, bidding processes, construction site evaluations and learning the negotiation process.
+Civil engineering internships for juniors and seniors include but are not limited to civil engineering design, cost estimation, subdivision design, drainage planning, landscape planning, bidding processes, construction site evaluations and negotiating.

 Simulate Real World Situations